 Taking a break from work is wonderful for creating that much-sought-after balance between work and non-work life.
 Even if you maintain strict 9-5 hours at work, the knock-on effect doesn't allow you to detach entirely from work before the next day begins.

 But if you give yourself a couple of days to do this, it's as good as pressing a "reset" button on life.
 No notifications, emails and meetings equal entire days spent indulging your passions, hanging out with family or doing nothing (Niksen, anyone?).
 Over time, you'll get better at leaving work at work!

-Regular breaks from work help to maintain productivity
+Regular time off helps to maintain productivity

 No, we don't mean the frantic panicky productivity that "hustle 24/7" and "go hard or go home" posters inspire.
 As James Clear puts it, productivity means "getting important things done consistently", making it a long game of steady speed and efficiency.